ZeWaren/izar-prios-smart-meter-collector/README.md

 - Alarm: mechanical_fraud_currently,
 - Alarm: mechanical_fraud_previously

-In my case, the H0 value is the reading at the ten of the last month.
+In my case, the H0 value is the reading at the end of the last month.

 ### Shell